Emmaleen Edwards, M.Ed., LMHC

 Background and Clinical Training

-Over the years, I have struggled with negativity, self-doubt, and issues related to abandonment.
+In the past, I have struggled with negativity, self-doubt, and issues related to abandonment.
 It was easy for automatic negative thoughts to slip into my mind.
 When that happened, it didn’t take long for my actions to follow.
 I have learned to counteract this negative pattern of thinking and every day, I make a conscious decision to experience peace.
 Now, I would like to share what I have learned along my journey with others.
 I believe every person is worthy of experiencing a life where mind, body and spirit are connected.
 My expertise includes but is not limited to anxiety issues, adjustment disorders, conflict resolution, self esteem issues, life stressors and culturally sensitive issues.